learn-co-curriculum/curriculum-homework-py/instructions.md

 ## Submitting

-To submit, please push your code to a **private** GitHub repository and share it with the GitHub user [professor-ben](https://github.com/professor-ben).
+To submit, please push your code to a **private** GitHub repository and share it with the GitHub user [professor-ben](https://github.com/professor-ben) and [lizbur10](https://github.com/lizbur10).
+Make sure your repo includes the full commit history.

 ## Evaluation